 The current location, which is soon to celebrate it’s 10 Year Anniversary, does has a permanent stage setup and, up until 2020, dubbed the Year of Weird, had been presenting live music two and sometimes three times a week for most of those ten years.

 During the course of the past 25 years, Kiss The Sky has been home to over a thousand shows featuring performances by more than 2,500 musical acts.
-Artists of all shapes and sizes, genres and levels of recognition have performed on the Are You Experienced Stage.
+Artists of all shapes and sizes, genres and levels of recognition and notoriety have performed on the Are You Experienced Stage.

 More on the Live Music part of Kiss The Sky can be read about on the Live Music Page of this website.

 Special Holiday Hours of Operation for December 2021